 Set up a connector to import healthcare EHR audit data (preview)

-You can set up a data connector in the Microsoft 365 compliance center to import auditing data for user activity in your organization's Electronic Healthcare Records (EHR) system.
+You can set up a data connector in the Microsoft Purview compliance portal to import auditing data for user activity in your organization's Electronic Healthcare Records (EHR) system.
 Auditing data from your healthcare EHR system include data for events related to accessing a patient's health records.
 Healthcare EHR auditing data can be used by the Microsoft 365 insider risk management solution to help protect your organization from unauthorized access to patient information.

 Setting up a Healthcare connector consists of the following tasks: